mattpopovich/mattpopovich.com/_posts/2025-08-18-how-to-run-windows-on-mac-via-utm.md

 ### Install Windows 11
 In UTM, select the VM that we just created on the left side, then press the play button to boot up the VM and begin the installation.

+> To speed up installation and reduce further bandwidth, at this point you could turn off WiFi / networking.
+If WiFi / networking is on, Windows may try to perform *Windows Updates* during the installation.
+{: .prompt-info }

 - Make sure you press a key when `Press any key to boot from CD or DVD...` is shown.
 Otherwise, you will end up at a black screen with `Shell> _`.
   - If you end up at `Shell> _`, type `exit` + press Enter.
 This will kick you back out to the BIOS.
 Use the down arrow key to go to "Continue".
 Press Enter.
   - You will then see `Press any key to boot from CD or DVD...`.
 Press a key, otherwise you will end up back at `Shell> _`.